kriszhao/Pet-Finder/README.md

-# csmp240finalproject
+# project
-CMPS 240 Final Project - N. Varghese, A. Vitek, Z. Zhao
+- N. Varghese, A. Vitek, Z. Zhao -

 ## Before running the code
 The training data is large (~10GB uncompressed).
 It can be downloaded with the following instructions.
 Alternatively, the iPython notebooks contain saved states with the results.